About Our Retreats

 Please bring loose-fitting comfortable clothing -- shirts covering shoulders, back, and midriff, and shorts, skirts, or loose pants that cover at least to the knee.
 Tights and leggings are discouraged.
 Coin-operated laundry facilities are available to guests in the Moon Lake building.
 Please bring weather-appropriate clothing and shoes suitable for walking on nature trails (with snow in the winter) so you can fully enjoy the outdoor walking meditation with the community.

 We provide a bottom fitted sheet, pillow and pillow cover.
-Please bring blankets, top sheet, sleeping bag (whichever will work best for you) and towels.
-We have blanket and towel sets here and ask a $10 donation.
+Please bring towel, top sheets, blankets, duvet, sleeping bag (whichever will work best for you).
+We also have blanket and towel sets available for you to borrow when you check-in.

-Please bring your own unscented toiletries.
-It may also be helpful to bring these items: a flashlight, an alarm clock, an umbrella, and shoes that are easy to slip on and off.
+Please bring your own toiletries (unscented if possible).
+It may also be helpful to bring these items: earplugs, a flashlight, an alarm clock, an umbrella, and shoes that are easy to slip on and off.
 We encourage our guests to spend their whole stay at the monastery, so please bring everything you might need.
 Please do not bring non-vegetarian foods, alcohol, or other intoxicants.
-Please do not bring pets.
+Please do not bring pets or service animals.
+After much consideration, we are unable to accommodate animals at this time.

 Sample Daily Schedule